 |Nov.
 30, 2019||102||Equity||Closing balance for the month||$3,425|

-In this example, all purchases of puppet-making materials are coded 205, all sales revenue is coded 103, and so on.
+These codes are sometimes called an “account number.”
+In this example, all puppet-making-material purchases are coded 205, all sales revenue is coded 103, and so on.
 If you’re ever unsure what a certain code means, you can check back to your chart of accounts.

-It’s important to note that, even though you may use codes, you should still include a description of each transaction in your records.
-In case you pass on your books to an accountant or bookkeeper, the descriptions will help them track what’s what.
+Even when using codes, your records should still include a description of each transaction.
+Then, even if you pass your books on to an accountant or bookkeeper, the descriptions will help them track what’s what.

 How you access the general ledger